kylephillips/simple-locator/readme.txt

 3. The included "location" post type includes custom fields specific to locations.

-4. Includes options for Google Maps API Key, measurement unit (miles/kilometers), custom map pin image, whether to output the included CSS, and whether to display the map in the specified post type's singular view.
+4. Includes options for Google Maps API Key, measurement unit (miles/kilometers), custom map pin image, whether to output the included CSS, whether to display the map in the specified post type's singular view, and option to add a geolocation button on enabled devices.

 5. Use the included post type and latitude/longitude fields, or specify your own existing combination of type and fields.
 Works with Advanced Custom Fields.
 Ideal for developers looking for a customizable location search.

 6. Choose from a list of pre-defined map styles

 7. Or, paste your own JSON formatted styles.

+8. Optionally show a default map on page load, with a custom location.
+Additionally, results can be set to show automatically on page load if the user's device or browser has geolocation capabilities.
+If the user doesn't, or they deny location access, the default map will show if set to.

+9. Configure results display by adding custom fields from the chosen post type plus post data including the title, permalink, excerpt and thumbnails.

 == Changelog ==